apache/flink-connector-mongodb/docs/content/docs/connectors/table/mongodb.md

 Its value must be unique and immutable in the collection, and may be of any [BSON Type](https://www.mongodb.com/docs/manual/reference/bson-types/#bson-types) other than an Array.
 If the _id contains subfields, the subfield names cannot begin with a ($) symbol.
-Its value must be unique and immutable in the collection.

 There are also some constraints on the primary key index.
 Before MongoDB 4.2, the total size of an index entry, which can include structural overhead